mxsgrs/WebApiStarterPack/ReadMe.md

 }
 ```

-Variables, which are between double curly braces, can be defined in the **http-client.env.json file**.
+**Variables**, which are between double curly braces, can be defined in the **http-client.env.json file**.
 Multiple environments can be configured, making
 possible to attribute **a different value** to a variable for each environment.
 Then it is easy to **switch** between environment with the same request,
 making the workflow even **faster**.